Present Over Perfect by Shauna Niequist

 3.Niequist writes honestly about the way that the drive to perform and produce was itself a kind of wound — not just a bad habit.
 Have you ever thought about your own striving in those terms?
 What might it mean to grieve it rather than just discipline it away?

-All 134 discussion questions, weekly reading schedule, closing prayers, and a downloadable PDF for your group.
+All 134 questions across 22 weeks, with closing prayers and a downloadable PDF for your group.